-Element 1: Evaluated as excluded: No potential for effects due to: UWF Grid Connection No suitable habitat for Marsh Fritillary was recorded on or adjacent (50m to the UWF Grid Connection lands at Mountphilips Substation site.
-No potential for habitat loss from 110kV UGC works as the location of the 110kV UGC outside of the Mountphilips site is predominately on public roads, with a short section (0.6km on bitumen-surfaced forestry road) therefore there is no suitable habitat for Marsh Fritillary within 110kV UGC Construction Works Areas, furthermore there was no suitable Marsh Fri tillary habitat was identified within 50m of the 110kV UGC route, during habitat surveys in January 2019.
-No potential for mortality of in-flight adults or in-situ larvae, as no suitable habitat or records of Marsh Fritillary populations within or adjacen (50m) to UWF Grid Connection, No potential for disturbance or displacement effects during operational stage activities, as no suitable habitat or Marsh Fritillary populations were recorded within or adjacent (50m) to the afforestation lands and the mini Element 3: mal scale of operational activities.Evaluated as excluded:No potential for effects due to: UWF Replacement Forestry No suitable habitat for Marsh Fritillary was recorded on or adjacent (50m) to the UWF Replacement Forestry lands. • No potential for habitat loss or habitat degradation effects as there is no suitable habitat for Marsh Fritillary in or adjacent (50m) to the afforesta tion lands, No potential for mortality of in-flight adults or in-situ larvae, as no suita ble habitat or Marsh Fritillary populations were recorded within or adja cent (50m) to the afforestation lands, No potential for disturbance or displacement effects during planting o management activities, as no suitable habitat or Marsh Fritillary popula tions were recorded within or adjacent (50m) to the afforestation land and no heavy machinery is required.
+Element 1: Evaluated as excluded: No potential for effects due to: UWF Grid Connection No suitable habitat for Marsh Fritillary was recorded on or adjacent (50m) to the UWF Grid Connection lands at Mountphilips Substation site.
+No potential for habitat loss from 110kV UGC works as the location of the 110kV UGC outside of the Mountphilips site is predominately on public roads, with a short section (0.6km on bitumen-surfaced forestry road), therefore there is no suitable habitat for Marsh Fritillary within 110kV UGC Construction Works Areas, furthermore there was no suitable Marsh Fritillary habitat was identified within 50m of the 110kV UGC route, during habitat surveys in January 2019.
+No potential for mortality of in-flight adults or in-situ larvae, as no suitable habitat or records of Marsh Fritillary populations within or adjacent (50m) to UWF Grid Connection, No potential for disturbance or displacement effects during operational stage activities, as no suitable habitat or Marsh Fritillary populations were recorded within or adjacent (50m) to the afforestation lands and the minimal scale of operational activities.
+Element 3: UWF Replacement Forestry Evaluated as excluded: No potential for effects due to: No suitable habitat for Marsh Fritillary was recorded on or adjacent (50m) to the UWF Replacement Forestry lands.
+No potential for habitat loss or habitat degradation effects as there is no suitable habitat for Marsh Fritillary in or adjacent (50m) to the afforestation lands, No potential for mortality of in-flight adults or in-situ larvae, as no suitable habitat or Marsh Fritillary populations were recorded within or adjacent (50m) to the afforestation lands, No potential for disturbance or displacement effects during planting or management activities, as no suitable habitat or Marsh Fritillary population adjacent (50m) to the afforestation lands, Element 4: Included for the evaluation of cumulative effects

-Table 8-83: Results of the Evaluation of the Other Elements and Other Projects o r Activities Other Element of the Whole LIWE Project
+Table 8-83: Results of the Evaluation of the Othe r Elements and Other Projects or Activities Other Element of the Whole LIWE Project